turbot/steampipe-mod-terraform-aws-compliance/README.md

 ### Usage

-If running from the current working directory containing your Terraform configuration files, the Steampipe workspace must be set to the location where you downloaded the `steampipe-mod-terraform-aws-compliance` mod:
+If you are running from the current working directory containing your Terraform configuration files, the Steampipe workspace must be set to the location where you downloaded the `steampipe-mod-terraform-aws-compliance` mod: